 Robert L. and Audrey S. Hancock Professor of Electrical Engineering

 Bernd Girod is the Robert L. and Audrey S. Hancock Professor of Electrical Engineering at Stanford University, California.
 He also serves as Director of the Stanford Center for Image Systems Engineering (SCIEN), the Max Planck Center for Visual Computing and Communication, and as Founding Director Emeritus and now Chair of the Advisory Board of the David and Helen Gurley Brown Institute for Media Innovation, a bicoastal institute between Stanford and Columbia University in New York City.
-Professor Girod also has been appointed as Senior Associate Dean for Online Learning and Professional Development in the Stanford School of Engineering.
+He was a Senior Associate Dean of the Stanford School of Engineering from 2012 to 2016.

 He received his M. S. degree in Electrical Engineering from Georgia Institute of Technology, in 1980 and his Doctoral degree from University of Hannover, Germany, in 1987.
 He joined Massachusetts Institute of Technology, Cambridge, MA, USA, and was an Assistant Professor at the MIT Media Laboratory until 1990.
 From 1990 to 1993, he was Professor of Computer Graphics and Technical Director of the Academy of Media Arts in Cologne, Germany, jointly appointed with the Computer Science Section of Cologne University.
 From 1993 until 1999, he held the Chair of Electrical Engineering / Telecommunications at University of Erlangen-Nuremberg, Germany, and was the Head of the Telecommunications Institute I and director of the Telecommunications Laboratory.
 He served as Chair of the Electrical Engineering Department from 1995 to 1997.